MostlyAbsent/weather/README.md

 In thinking about it when it comes to deployment I don't think this needs to be part of the active build, I can just pop a jar into the weather-app repo and let it do it's thing.

+Prisma stores DateTimes and unix timestamps, nice and easy to work with.

 # Web router

 The selection of create-t3-app should make my router un-needed.